A Distributed Computationally Aware Quantizer Design via Hyper Binning: Introduction

+In \cite{linder1999high}, the authors have considered high-resolution source coding with multidimensional companding for non-difference distortion measures.
+In \cite{bucklew1984multidimensional}, the author has minimized the MSE for the Wyner-Ziv problem with decoder side information and functional distortion.
+In \cite{thao1996lower}, the authors have used a structured hyperplane wave partition model using a frame model -- a redundant set of basis vectors -- that provides $O(1/R^2)$ MSE distortion as a function of the redundancy $R$ \cite{thao1996lower}, and the follow-on works such as \cite{goyal1998quantized} have focused on deterministic qualities of quantization, and \cite{goyal2001quantized}, which concerns applying frames to a packet erasure network.
+This model, similar to network coding \cite{koetter2003algebraic}, serves for recovering the DoFs more effectively.
+Different from \cite{linder1999high,bucklew1984multidimensional,thao1996lower,goyal1998quantized,goyal2001quantized}, we assume a randomized model where reconstruction is not consistent.

 The broad and common objective in these models is finding ways of effective compression and communication of massive data.
-This is possible by making use of underlying redundancy both in data and functions, and recovering a sparse representation, or labeling, at the destination.
-From a practical perspective, redundancy of data across geographically dispersed sources plays a big role and can provide huge gains in compression.
-However, from a technical point of view, compressing data is preferred because the air interface of 5G has limited resources.
-Furthermore, there might be privacy concerns because sources may not be willing to share personal or sensitive data, including customer data or medical records.
-In addition, destination might only be interested in a function of data and cannot store the entire data.
+This goal is realizable by capturing underlying redundancy both in data and functions, and recovering a sparse representation, or labeling, at the destination.
+From a practical perspective, the redundancy across geographically dispersed sources' data plays a big role and can provide significant gains in compression.
+Hence, from a technical point of view, compressing data is preferred for reducing resource consumption in networks (e.g., wireless or data center networks).
+Furthermore, there might be privacy concerns at the source sites because sources may not be willing to share sensitive data, including customer data or medical records.
+Additionally, the destination might only be interested in a function of the data and cannot store the entire data.
+In this scenario, the sources aim to collectively determine a function outcome without disclosing their data to each other.
+Hence, the distributed computation of functions naturally fits into the distributed source compression framework, ensuring the protection of sources.